Royal family website notes Meghan's 'proud feminist' credentials

 Unconventional ceremony

-It was clear from the start of Saturday's ceremony that Meghan would challenge convention, walking unescorted down the aisle of the nave in St George's Chapel, followed by her 10 bridesmaids and page boys.
+It was clear from the start of Saturday's ceremony that Meghan would challenge convention, walking unescorted down the aisle of the nave in St. George's Chapel, followed by her 10 bridesmaids and page boys.

 Only when she reached the chapel's Quire was Meghan accompanied for her final steps to the foot of the altar by Prince Charles.